DBCDK/dbc-commons-mdc/example/README.md

 ## Building

-Remember to build library first (and install it) by running: `(cd .. && mvn install)`
+Remember to build the library first (and install it) by running: `(cd .. && mvn install)`

-The you can build the JakartaEE application by running: `mvn package` - this also downloads a `payara-micro.jar`
+Then you can build the JakartaEE application by running: `mvn package` - this also downloads a `payara-micro.jar`

 ## Running